 According to an article in MSN Money, "Consumers can always place a 100 word consumer statement on their credit reports to explain special circumstances.
 However, this will not change any impact such an item may have on the credit score.
 It will simply provide some additional context for a lender/creditor/other reviewing the consumer's file in the future."

 In our humble opinion, this statement is NOT a good thing.
 Lenders do not consider these statements when evaluating your credit history and quite honestly, they just may use this information against you because people unintentionally make themselves look worse.
 Also, this letter is also drawing attention to something that may otherwise be overlooked and now you have them wondering about all your other minor infractions.

 Why not use the 100 word statement as a weapon against the credit reporting agencies that are violating your rights by not investigating your disputes properly?
 As we have pointed out in many articles on our website, there are many ways to "fry a fish."
 So, why not use your energy and letter writing skills in a more productive manner, such as, getting those negative items permanently off your credit report.

-Here are some helpful articles and letters found right here on our site:
+Here are some helpful articles and letters found right here on our site.

-- Do-It-Yourself Credit Repair Guide
+- Do-it-Yourself Credit Repair

-- How to Dispute a Negative with the Original Creditor
+- Dispute with the Original Creditor

 Remove Negative Items Once and For All